GOATMaxwellN/animating-physics-mspmaxwell/README.md

-# projectile-motion-animation
+# Animating Physics with Python
-A simple fullscreen projectile motion animation made with tkinter.
+This repository holds all the projects made in the Animating Physics with Python youtube series, which can be found [here](https://www.youtube.com/playlist?list=PLM2HckhHSUIG3KMkdki_gPh3ut29LPavV)